Foreign Bodies in the Ear, Nose, and Throat

 is completely blocking the airway, the child will be unable to breathe or talk and

-his or her lips will become blue.
-This is a medical emergency and you should seek
+their lips will become blue.
+This is a medical emergency and you should seek emergency

-emergency medical care.
-Do basic life support treatment for choking if you have been
+medical care.
+Do basic life support treatment for choking if you have been trained.

-trained.
 Sometimes, surgery is needed to remove the object.
-Children who are still
+Children who are still talking

-talking and breathing but show other symptoms also need to be evaluated by a healthcare
+and breathing but show other symptoms also need to be evaluated by a healthcare professional

 To prevent choking: